 - Lemon Juice.
 You can use juice from a fresh lemon (my preference) or from a bottle if that is all you have on hand.

 - Vanilla Extract.
 This is needed to round out the flavors in the blueberry sauce and the cheesecake filling.

 - Granulated Sugar.
 This is needed for both the homemade blueberry sauce and the cheesecake filling.
 You can also use pure cane organic sugar too.

 - Graham Crackers.
 You'll use 1 ½ sleeves or 14 graham crackers.
 You can also use store-bought ready made graham cracker crumbs.

 - Unsalted Butter.
 This gets melted down and added to the graham cracker crumbs.

 - Cream Cheese.
 Only use the block form and not the spreadable type of cream cheese.
-You'll need 2, 16 ounce packages and make sure they're brought to room temperature.
+You'll need 2, 8 ounce bars and make sure they're brought to room temperature.

 - Eggs.
 You'll use 2 large eggs and 1 large egg white.
 They should be at room temperature as well.

 - All-Purpose Flour.
 Helps to bring the cheesecake batter together.
 And while not mandatory, it is helpful to sift the flour to avoid any possible clumps.

 Make the homemade blueberry sauce.
 This is good to do first because it needs to cool completely before you add it to the top of the cheesecake filling later.
 Bring all of the ingredients listed to a boil, then reduce to a low heat continuing to stir for 10-15 minutes or until the mixture thickens.